kulturpass-de/kulturpass-documentation/README.md

 ## Working Language

-Even if the _KulturPass DE_ project will be implemented for the German market, implementation is perfomed by an international team of developers, architects and other expert roles.
+Even if the_KulturPass will be implemented for the German market, implementation is perfomed by an international team of developers, architects and other expert roles.
 As we want to act as open and transparent as possible for interested parties in the global developer community who do not speak German, the technical content here comes primarily in English language - especially on coding level.

 Obviously, the mobile application itself, its documentation and all end-user facing content will be provided in German.
 We also try to make major articles of the developer documentation available in German, but we decided to stay on the Lingua Franca of the global developer community making English the leading language for the technial part of the documentation.

 ## Credits

-Many thanks to all contributors who are actively engaged in the _KulturPass DE_ project.
+Many thanks to all contributors who are actively engaged in the KulturPass project.
 The result and the success of our project relies on the close and open collaboration as well as on the support by these parties.
 Many partner and service providers added valuable input either on the content side or with dedicated expertise on the business areas and commonly-used processes and interfaces.
 Thoses partners are crucial for the design and implementation of our solution, so their input is highly appreciated.
 Last but not least, no project could gain that kind of attention and visibility without all the engaged individuals that contribute with feedback, comments, questions, and proposals for enhancements, fixes and additonal options to solve open issues.
 Many thanks to you, folks!